Suhanya Raffel joined the new M+ museum in Hong Kong in 2016 as executive director, and later became museum director in 2019

 From 2013 to 2016, Raffel was the deputy director of the Art Gallery of New South Wales in Sydney, where she worked on the museum’s expansion project.
 Prior to this, she held a range of senior curatorial positions at Queensland Art Gallery & Gallery of Modern Art, Brisbane.
 During this time, Raffel led several Asia Pacific Triennials of Contemporary Art, as well as working on many major exhibitions.

-The long-awaited M+ museum will open to the public in November 2021, when visitors will be able to discover its collection of around 1,500 works, set over 17,000 square metres of exhibition space and 33 galleries.
-The attraction, which is located in Hong Kong’s West Kowloon Cultural District, will also be home to three cinemas, as well as restaurants, shops, a ‘mediatheque’, a Learning Hub, a Research Centre and a roof garden with views of Victoria Harbour.
+The long-awaited M+ museum opened to the public in November 2021, when visitors were able to discover its collection of around 1,500 works, set over 17,000 square metres of exhibition space and 33 galleries.
+The attraction, which is located in Hong Kong’s West Kowloon Cultural District, is also home to three cinemas, as well as restaurants, shops, a ‘mediatheque’, a Learning Hub, a Research Centre and a roof garden with views of Victoria Harbour.